seanlowe/college-courses/README.md

 # college-courses
 Collection of all my CS college course work on github

-This repo is a merge of all my previous repos that only held coursework including
+This repo is a merge of all my previous repos that only held coursework at Colorado Mesa University including
  - adv-java
  - Spring2018-OOP
  - Spring18-VB